-- Adopt policies that will attract and retain investment in activities that drive innovation. - Vigorously protect all forms of manufacturers' IP. - Foster the growth of connected technologies, digital infrastructure and data-driven innovation across all manufacturing industry segments. - Include cybersecurity policies that draw on industry best practices.
+- Adopt policies that will attract and retain investment in R&D and other activities that drive innovation. - Vigorously protect all forms of manufacturers' IP at home and abroad and strengthen enforcement against counterfeiting and other forms of IP theft. - Foster the growth of connected technologies, digital infrastructure and data-driven innovation across all manufacturing industry segments. - Include cybersecurity policies that draw on industry best practices.